catfact/ehe-sc/guide/index.md

 ![image](img/scope.png)

-there are 4 "scope" windows showing multi-channel, oscilloscope-style displays of various signals in the system. they are:
+There are 4 "scope" windows showing multi-channel, oscilloscope-style displays of various signals in the system.
+These are:

 - **`src`** : source signals, live input and/or playback (one channel per input)
 - **`env`** : "control-voltage" envelopes derived from `src` amplitudes (one channel per input)